Jack-Daly-Eng025/Jack-Daly-Eng025/README.md

-# Hi there, I'm [Your Name]! 👋
+# Hi there, I'm Jack! 👋

 Welcome to my GitHub profile!
-I'm a passionate developer with a love for coding and learning new technologies.
+I'm a Master's Student with a love for coding and learning new technologies.

 ## 📊 GitHub Stats